Future Programs at Living the Dream University

 Exploring Future Programs at Living the Dream University

-Living the Dream University (LDU) is a groundbreaking nonprofit private university in Tennessee that empowers adults with intellectual and developmental disabilities (IDD) through its future programs.
+Living the Dream University (LDU) is a groundbreaking, nonprofit private university in Tennessee that empowers adults with intellectual and developmental disabilities (IDD) through its future programs.
 Our mission is to provide higher education, vocational training, and life skills development in a supportive, inclusive environment where every student can thrive academically, socially, and personally.

 At LDU, students gain access to: